aijaz/trainingYouth/index.md

 Another reason to assign a dollar value to each enrollment and look for sponsorships is that we want this project to be self-sufficient and viable in the long term.
 We want this to be in an organization's best interest to conduct these classes.
 To use a cliché, it's a win-win.
 For both, the students and the organization conducting the classes.
 Also, those laptops aren't free.

-Finally, another thing that I have noticed in the last three decades of volunteering is that even the best-intentioned volunteers are only human.
+Finally, I have noticed in the last three decades of volunteering that even the best-intentioned volunteers are only human.
 They may start a project with a lot of enthusiasm, but not see it through to completion.
 There are often good reasons for that: They may get busy at work, or school.
 They may get married, or take on more responsibilities at home.
 When we pay our volunteers (even if it's only a token amount) we're communicating to them that "This is a committment."
-They're committing to putting in the effort to see this project to completion.
+They're committing to putting in the effort to complete this project.
 Sixteen youth are relying on them.
-This is not something they do _when they have the time._ Once money changes hands---no matter how little---it gets serious.
+This is not merely something they do _when they have the time._ Once money changes hands---no matter how little---it gets serious.

 # <a name="success"></a>The Definition of Success

 How do we measure success?
 If a student completes the program and leaves with an app that they made by themselves, that's clearly a successful outcome.
 But what about the student who comes to us in week three saying, "You know, I thought I would love coding.
 But I absolutely hate how dull this is, and I never want to do this again in my life."
 What about them?

-I would call that a successful outcome, as well.
+I would call that a successful outcome as well.
 Better they learn than now, than after spending two years of misery in a CS program in college.
 Essentially, any outcome where the student attends regularly and is engaged with earnest is a successful outcome.

 # <a name="curriculum"></a>Curriculum